OP-TEE/optee_docs/building/trusted_applications.rst

 TA Properties
 *************
-Trusted Application properties shall be defined in a header file named ``user_ta_header_defines.h``, which should contain:
+Some Trusted Application properties shall be defined in a header file named ``user_ta_header_defines.h``, which should contain:

     - ``TA_UUID`` defines the TA uuid value